Etihad Rail DB

-Etihad Rail DB was a heavy-rail Operations & Maintenance (O&M) service provider in the UAE.
+Etihad Rail DB was a heavy-rail operations and maintenance (O&M) service provider in the UAE.
 The company was set up in 2013 as a joint venture between Etihad Rail (51%), the developer of the UAE's national railway network and Deutsche Bahn (DB) (49%), Europe's largest railway operator and infrastructure owner.
 Etihad Rail DB was responsible for the operations and maintenance of Stage One of the UAE's national railway network for Etihad Rail’s primary customer, the Abu Dhabi National Oil Company (ADNOC).
-Etihad Rail DB concluded an Operations & Maintenance (O&M) Agreement with Etihad Rail in August 2013.
+Etihad Rail DB concluded an O&M agreement with Etihad Rail in August 2013.

 UAE rail network

-Stage One was the first phase to build a mixed freight and passenger railway across the country.
-Stage Two extends the railway geographically to the other Emirates as well as connect with partner Gulf Cooperation Council (GCC) railway systems in the Sultanate of Oman and the Kingdom of Saudi Arabia.
+The first phase was to build a mixed freight and passenger railway across the country.
+The second phase extends the railway geographically to the other Emirates as well as connect with partner Gulf Cooperation Council (GCC) railway systems in the Sultanate of Oman and the Kingdom of Saudi Arabia.

 Current activities

-In Stage One of the UAE's national railway network, Etihad Rail DB operated and maintained 264 km of railway route across the Western Region of the Abu Dhabi Emirate and transports granulated sulphur from the sour gas fields of Shah (Al Hosn Gas) and Habshan (GASCO) to the port of Ruwais in the Western Region of Abu Dhabi, where the sulphur product is exported.
+In the first phase of the UAE's national railway network, Etihad Rail DB operated and maintained 264 km of railway route across the Western Region of the Abu Dhabi Emirate and transports granulated sulphur from the sour gas fields of Shah (Al Hosn Gas) and Habshan (GASCO) to the port of Ruwais in the Western Region of Abu Dhabi, where the sulphur product is exported.
 The spine of the network is the double track line between Liwa and Ruwais in the Western Region of Abu Dhabi.
 This section was designed to also operate passenger trains in the future.

-In 2022, Etihad Rail moved to a self-operating model after concluding knowledge transfer programme with Deutsche Bahn, with this, the Etihad Rail DB, as oprator for stage one was dissolved.
+In 2022, Etihad Rail moved to a self-operating model after concluding a knowledge transfer programme with Deutsche Bahn.
+Consequently, Etihad Rail DB was dissolved.

-Etihad Rail DB is now set to provide 'Shadow Operator' services for stage two of the Etihad Rail project.
-In its 'Shadow Operator' role, Etihad Rail DB will provide consultancy services to Etihad Rail in preparation for stage two.
-Such services will include reviewing the design of stage two assets, developing Emiratization requirements, drawing up operational procedures and safety management plans and assisting to ensure the project is delivered with the optimum operations cost.
+Etihad Rail DB is now set to provide "Shadow Operator" services for the second phase of the Etihad Rail project.
+In its new role, Etihad Rail DB will provide consultancy services to Etihad Rail in preparation for the second phase.
+Such services will include reviewing the design of new assets, developing Emiratization requirements, drawing up operational procedures and safety management plans and assisting to ensure the project is delivered with an optimal operational cost.

 Service delivery

 Officially commencing commercial operations in January 2016, Etihad Rail DB has been responsible for the transport of up to 22,000 tonnes of granulated sulphur every day in trains of up to 110 wagons.
 Trains are hauled by 4,300 horsepower EMD SD-70 locomotives.
 In February 2017, Etihad Rail DB announced that it had safely run its 1,000th train for ADNOC.
-As of 20 January 2017, Etihad Rail DB confirmed that it had transported more than 10 million tonnes of sulphur in over 1 million hours worked with zero lost time injury (LTI) in a relatively short time since inception, which reflects its internal culture.
+As of 20 January 2017, Etihad Rail DB confirmed that it had transported more than 10 million tonnes of sulphur in over 1 million hours worked with zero lost time injury (LTI) in a relatively short time since inception.